Puppet Development Kit

 PDK New Module

-You can create new Puppet modules using the PDK and VS Code by using the PDK: New Modulecommand.
-This is the same functionality as pdk new module.
+You can create new Puppet modules using the PDK and VS Code by using the PDK: New Module

 This command has limited usefullness in a session in the Microsoft Remote Container Extension, as it might not have access to the host filesystem path you desire.